veniamin-ilmer/better-standards/base-6/README.md

 [View video how to count in base 6](https://www.youtube.com/watch?v=VXw40fzWeu0).

+## Other bases?

+### Why not base 12?

+The dozenal society have been promoting base 12 since 1944, and has been collecting donations for their effort to spread the word.

+But as I've shown earlier, the popularity of number 10 is significantly smaller, closer to number 4 to 6.

+Using base 6, we get most of the benefits of base 12, in addition to matching the natural popularity of the number.

+Finally, finger counting is much easier in base 6 than base 12, as shown above.

+### Why not base 5?

+Looking at the popularity of base 10, sometimes it went lower than base 6, towards base 4 and 5.

+Indeed, base 5 appears a lot in nature:

+* Starfish, some fruit, and most animals fingers have 5 appendages.
+* Sqrt(5) appears in the formula for the golden ratio.
+The golden ratio appears in the pentagram and pentagon.
+* Per the [Abel-Ruffini Theorem](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem), a "quadratic-like formula" is not possible for any powers at the 5th root or higher.
+So 5 restarting to 10, makes sense as 4 being the maximal root.

+However, base 5 is pretty inconvenient to use.

+* 1 / 2 in base 5 = 0.22222222...
+* 1 / 3 in base 5 = 0.13131313...
+* 1 / 4 in base 5 = 0.11111111...
+* 1 / 5 in base 5 = 0.1

+Compare to base 6:

+* 1 / 2 in base 6 = 0.3
+* 1 / 3 in base 6 = 0.2
+* 1 / 4 in base 6 = 0.13
+* 1 / 5 in base 6 = 0.11111111...
+* 1 / 6 in base 6 = 0.1

+The 0.11111... is appears in all integer bases, and is impossible to get rid of.

+Base 6 looks much more attractive here, due to all of the subitizable numbers (2, 3, 4), having a short decimal point.

+In any case, 5 is a factor of the decimal base.
+If there were any benefit to using it, we would have noticed it by now.

 ## Conclusion

 From my research it sounds like humans are best at working with the heximal number system.